-Even though Mr. Reagan not only gave Mr. Marcos fair warning but also promised a huge increase in aid sor of international politics at the cy, Tufts University, is author of
+Even though Mr. Reagan not only gave Mr. Marcos fair warning but also promised a huge increase in aid

-W. Scott Thompson, adjunct profes-

-Fletcher School of Law and Diploma-

-"Unequal Partners: Philippine and

-Thai Relations With the U.S."

-to the winner of fair elections, Mr. Marcos missed our point and failed his own election aim.
+W. Scott Thompson, adjunct professor of international politics at the Fletcher School of Law and Diplomacy, Tufts University, is author of "Unequal Partners: Philippine and Thai Relations With the U.S." to the winner of fair elections, Mr. Marcos missed our point and failed his own election aim.
 He dramatically underestimated Mrs. Aquino, who reunited and galvanized the democratic center and demonstrated that she is tough enough to lead the nation.
 Her electoral groundswell was too great for Mr. Marcos to hide by using hoary election fraud.